ShoYamanishi/SDFontApple/README.md

 - [Acknowledgment](#acknowledgment)

 # About Signed Distance Fonts
 This is an awesome technique to render typefaces by GPU.
-It was originally prposed by Chris Green of Valve at SIGGRAPH 2007 [[PDF]](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf).
+It was originally proposed by Chris Green of Valve at SIGGRAPH 2007 [[PDF]](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf).
-In the normal font rendering by CPU, say, with [CoreText](https://developer.apple.com/documentation/coretext) or [FreeType](https://freetype.org/), the shapes of the glyphs are stored in the vector (Bezier curve etc.) graphics format, and at runtime, they are drawn to the drawable as a bitmap.
+In the normal font rendering by CPU, say, with [CoreText](https://developer.apple.com/documentation/coretext) or [FreeType](https://freetype.org/), the shapes of the glyphs are stored in the vector graphics format (Bezier curves), and at runtime, they are converted to a bitmap for a specific font size.

-On the contrary, the signed distant fonts techinque generates a texture for the glyphs in the signed distance representation in which the pixels far outside the glyph boundaries get 0, the pixels at the boundaries get values near 0.5, and the pixels deep inside the glyphs get 1.0.
+On the contrary, the signed distant fonts techinque generates a texture for the glyphs in the signed distance representation in which the value of each pixel represents the distance from the closest glyph boundary.
 The glyphs of the same typeface are usually packed into a single texture, and each glyph gets the corresponding rectangular bounding box in the texture coordinates.
 This texture generation is usually done as an off-line processing.
-At runtime, the glyphs are rendered simply by specifying the bounding boxes and the texture to the GPU.
+At runtime, the glyphs are rendered simply by quads specifying the bounding boxes in the texture uv-coordinates to the GPU.

 The following image shows a sample signed distance texture.
 It shows the first 256 glyphs in Helvetica font with the inner and outer bounding boxes for each glyph.
+(Click to magnify.)

 <a href="doc/Helvetica.png"> <img src="doc/Helvetica.png" height="300" alt="Overview"/></a>

 # Advantages of Signed Distance Fonts

-- ✅ Good visual quality for the wide range of the font sizes with a single signed distance texture.
+- ✅ Good visual quality for the wide range of font sizes with a single texture file.
 No noticeable jagged edges when magnified.
 - ✅ Little overhead for rendering at runtime.
 No need to convert the vector graphics to a bitmap, as the glyphs have been in a way already rendered to the texture.
 - ✅ Dynamic transformation of the typefaces at runtime.
 You can move, scale, rotate, sheer the typefaces just like the geometric transfomation for the other rendered objects.
 - ✅ Typographic effects by the fragment shader.
 They can be achieved by applying a function to the sampled value from the signed distance texture.
 In the following sub-section you can see some sample effects with their corresponding fragment functions.